lucidcode/Halovision-INSPEC/firmware/src/micropython/docs/library/os.rst

 .. function:: statvfs(path)

-   Get the status of a fileystem.
+   Get the status of a filesystem.

    Returns a tuple with the filesystem information in the following order: